TempestAethel/AuroraChronicles/README.md

 The stories featured in this collection can be found on the [Aurora Chronicles](https://tempestaethel.github.io/AuroraChronicles/).
 Each story explores unique perspectives and emotional journeys.
 Check out the full list and dive into the captivating narratives!

-## *Update Notice* (As of FEB 08, 2025, 11:30 AM)

-I am archiving the repository at this time, as I want to focus on other things for a while.
-I will unarchive and update the collection again once I regain the interest to work on it.
-Thank you for understanding!

-As of now, Chronicle 1 is complete.
-Chronicle 2 includes 4 mostly unfinished stories.

 ## *Types of Stories*

 - **Flash Fiction**: Extremely short stories, usually under 1,000 words, focusing on a single moment or idea.